Jobs Animal Control Officer (on-call)

 Pottawattamie County Public Health is announcing the hiring of an on-call Animal Control Officer.

-This position performs manual work enforcing animal control laws, following up on complaints, educating the public on animal regulations, and related work as apparent or assigned.
-Work is performed under the general direction of the Animal Control Officer II.
+An individual in this position performs manual work enforcing animal control laws, following up on complaints, educating the public on animal regulations, and related work as apparent or assigned.
+Work is performed under the general direction of the Animal Control Officer.

-Must have experience working with animals.
-If this experience doesn't fit in with previous positions, please explain in a cover letter.
+Must have some experience either working with or caring for animals.
+If this experience doesn't fit in with previous positions, please explain in a cover letter or expand on the experience held as part of the Supplemental Questions during the application process.

 This position will remain posted until filled.